 The secret to its success?
 First, you’ll use less dough per serving: the dough ball portions weigh in at about 140 grams each, or about 40% less than our 72 hour pizza dough.
 Second, you’ll stretch it super thin, and roll it with a rolling pin to knock out air bubbles.
 The thin, flatter dough attains a perfectly crispy texture when baked.
 Top it lightly and let the edges blister for the best results.

-Place the dough in a lightly oiled bowl and cover with a damp, clean kitchen towel or plastic wrap.
+Place the dough in a bowl and cover with a damp, clean kitchen towel or plastic wrap or lid.

-Place on counter for 24 hours at room temperature.
-It dough will double in size and you may see bubbles forming on the surface.
+Place on counter for 12 hours at room temperature.
+The dough will double in size and you may see bubbles forming on the surface.